Layer 3 Switch vs Router

 So let’s summarise, some key difference between Layer 3 Switch and Router –

 - Cost— Layer 3 switches are much more cost-effective than routers for delivering high-speed inter-VLAN routing.
 High-performance routers are typically much more expensive than Layer 3 switches.

 - Port density— Layer 3 switches, have much higher port count while Routers have a lower port density than Layer 3 Switches.

-- Hardware/Software decision making – The key difference between Layer 3 switches and routers lies in the hardware technology used to making forwarding decision.in case of Layer 3 Switch specialized ASICs are used for forwarding decision while in case of Routers generally it’s the software logic which it uses.
+- Hardware/Software decision making – The key difference between Layer 3 switches and routers lies in the hardware technology used to making forwarding decision.in the case of Layer 3 Switch specialized ASICs are used for forwarding decision while in case of Routers generally, it’s the software logic which it uses.